vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

    sudo rpm -i nebula-explorer-<version>.x86_64.rpm --prefix=<path>
    ```

-3. Enter the extracted folder, modify the `app-config.yaml` file in the `config` directory, set the value of `LicenseManagerURL` to the host IP of LM and the port number `9119`, for example `192.168.8.100:9119`.
+3. Enter the extracted folder, and modify the `app-config.yaml` file in the `config` directory, set the value of `LicenseManagerURL` to the host IP of LM and the port number `9119`, for example, `192.168.8.100:9119`.

 4. (Optional) Configure the Dag Controller.
 See the **Configure Dag Controller** section below.

-5. Enter the folder `nebula-explorer`, start the service using the following command.
+5. Enter the folder `nebula-explorer`, and start the service using the following command.

    ```bash
    cd nebula-explorer